LisaHackett97/fun-space-quiz/README.md

 [Wireframe Tablet](readme-assets/spacegame-wireframe-tablet.pdf)
 [Wireframe Desktop](readme-assets/spacegame-wireframe-desktop.pddf)
 These were built using balsamiq.

-The main change from the wireframes is that I decided not to have a title on the landing/hpme page, and to add a heading in fi9r the game page for tablet/desktop scrrens.
+- The main change from the wireframes is that I decided not to have a title on the landing/hpme page, and to add a heading in fi9r the game page for tablet/desktop scrrens.
-Also decided to keep instructiond as a pop up on all screen sizes.
+- Also decided to keep instructionS as a pop up on all screen sizes.

 ### Surface

 [Surface Plan](readme-assets/surface-plane-plan.pdf)